Nandirhat Zamindar Bari

-Nandirhat Zamindar Bari (also knowned as House of Satya Saha) was a Zamindar residence of Laksmicaran Saha.
+Nandirhat Zamindar Bari (also known as House of Satya Saha) was a zamindar residence of Laksmicaran Saha.
 It is located at Nandirhut, Hathazari.
 Composer and Musician Satya Saha was born in this house.

 History

-This Zamindar House was built in 1890 by Shree Laksmicaran Saha.
-Later in 1920, the three brothers, Laksmicaran Saha, Madol Saha and Nishikanta Saha, started Zamidari.
-Their Zamidari area were Hathazari, Nazirhat, Dhalai, Gumarmardan, Jobra, Alipur, Fatehabad.
+This zamindar house was built in 1890 by Shree Laksmicaran Saha.
+Later in 1920, the three brothers, Laksmicaran Saha, Madol Saha and Nishikanta Saha, started zamidari.
+Their zamidari area were Hathazari, Nazirhat, Dhalai, Gumarmardan, Jobra, Alipur, Fatehabad.
 They have 12 children.
-In 1950, Zamidari rule was suspended.
-The last Zamindar of this house was Prasanna Saha.
-In that time, Zamindar Prasanna Saha has two Horse-drawn carriages.
+In 1950, zamidari rule was suspended.
+The last zamindar of this house was Prasanna Saha.
+In that time, zamindar Prasanna Saha has two Horse-drawn carriages.
 There were around 50 servants.
 Each day, cooking was done for 200 to 300 people at a time.
 Now the house is looked after by Nani Gopal Saha and Swapon Kumar Saha.

 Structure

 This house built on 5 acre land.
 There is various types of designs in the walls.
 Without any rod, this house was built with rock and brick.
 Two tombs are standing on the rooftop.